DesenTao/baty.net-hugo/content/post/i-failed-at-using-elfeed.md

 screenshots I've seen of Elfeed show the date.
 There's a bunch of settings for the date _format_ but I couldn't find anything about including it.

+The feed list format goes all kittywampus seemingly at random.
+Sometimes it looks like a plain text list of titles.
+As I read each article, its entry reformats itself with the proper columns and faces.
+I cannot figure out how to fix it.

 I couldn't get the Elfeed database to sync consistently.
 Putting the database in a synced folder didn't seem to work.
 I'm sure I'm doing something wrong or missing a step.
 I can't seem to figure out when Elfeed updated the database, and